lumada-design/hv-uikit-react/README.md

 - Ex: ```npm install @hv/uikit-react-core@latest```

 #### npm registry
 Our packages are being published to a public npm registry.
-If you want to use this project please make sure you have _.npmrc_ config file with the following line:
+If you want to use this project please make sure you have _.npmrc_ config file with one of the following lines:

 ```
 If you want to use it for UI-KIT dependencies
 @hv:registry=http://nexus.pentaho.org/repository/group-npm/

-Of if you want to use it for all dependencies
+Or if you want to use it for all dependencies
 registry=http://nexus.pentaho.org/repository/group-npm/
 ```
 #### global link